ruvnet/ds.js/README.md

 ## Acknowledgments

-DS.js is inspired by the [DSPy](https://dspy.ai/) framework and builds upon its concepts for the JavaScript ecosystem.
+DSPy.ts is inspired by the [DSPy](https://dspy.ai/) framework and builds upon its concepts for the TypeScript ecosystem.